aidanho1188/ptsb-oct-23-aidan-ho-labs/fetching-data/instruction.md

 # Lab: Fetching Data #lab

 ## Due date: 1/22/24
 We will be setting up a DOM-based front-end application that will allow the user to interact with a database, with a server acting as the interface between the two.
-We'll be building this off of the code we wrote for our Data Store lab so that we can hook into the functionality of the `DataStore` class.
+We'll be building this off of the code we wrote for our Data Store lab(constructing a library lab) so that we can hook into the functionality of the `DataStore` class.

 ## Setting up your Directory